 Wellington is definitely worth visiting and tourists will find lots of things to do in Wellington, from the masterpiece of a museum, Te Papa, to tours to see some of the city’s movie magic.
 With a vibrant craft beer scene, good shopping, and excellent restaurants, it’s one of New Zealand’s top destinations.

 How many days should you spend in Wellington?

-You’ll need at least three days to see the main Wellington attractions, because none of them are sights that you should rush through.
-It’s also worth taking your time to explore the city centre and try the various food and drink on offer.
+You’ll need at least three days to see the main Wellington attractions because none of them are sights that you should rush through.
+It’s also worth taking your time to explore the city centre and try the various food and drinks on offer.